nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 Debugging the performance of Nautobot jobs can be tricky, because they are executed in the worker context.
 In order to gain extra visibility, [cProfile](https://docs.python.org/3/library/profile.html) can be used to profile the job execution.

 The 'profile' form field on jobs is automatically available when the `DEBUG` settings is `True`.
-When you select that checkbox, a profiling report in the pstats format will be written to the file system of the worker instance - the path will be logged in the job.
+When you select that checkbox, a profiling report in the pstats format will be written to the file system of the environment where the job runs.
+Normally, this is on the file system of the worker process, but if you are using the `nautobot-server runjob` command with `--local`, it will end up in the file system of the web application itself.
+The path of the written file will be logged in the job.

 !!! note
     If you need to run this in an environment where `DEBUG` is `False`, you have the option of using `nautobot-server runjob` with the `--profile` flag.
 According to the docs, `cProfile` should have minimal impact on the performance of the job; still, proceed with caution when using this in a production environment.